spdk/spdk/doc/accel_fw.md

 }
 ```

-To detemine the name of available modules and their supported operations use the
+To determine the name of available modules and their supported operations use the
 RPC `accel_get_module_info`.